puvie/puvie.github.io/_posts/2021-08-03-Mozzarella.markdown

 7.	put your cheese ball in the hot whey for 5-8 seconds, then remove it from the liquid, and squeeze it hard with both your hands (a bit of stretching/kneading here is okay, but don’t overdo it). repeat this process (cheese goes into whey for 5-8 seconds, then squeeze it really hard to get the whey out) two or three more times
 8.	put the cheese in a bowl of ice-cold water for 3 minutes

-After this last step, the cheese can be eaten as-is, or wrapped in a plastic wrap and then put into an airtight container in the refrigerator (mozzarella hates air; this is, as I already mentioned, a lower moisture mozzarella, so I don’t keep it in a brine or leftover whey).
+After this last step, the cheese can be eaten as-is, or wrapped in a plastic wrap and then put into an airtight container in the refrigerator; the other method of preservation is making a brine from approx. 230 mL cold water and 5 g (1 teaspoon) salt, and placing the mozzarella ball in it.
+The cheese can probably be kept in the refrigerator for up to a week, although it never lasts that long in my house.

 The yield I consistently get is around 160 g of cheese.